Matthew Bourne’s Sleeping Beauty is at Milton Keynes Theatre this week and the innovative choreographer has added some bite to the ballet classic.

 My only – tiny – criticism is that the black tights and black flat ballet slippers worn by the fairies unfortunately render their feet close to invisible at times (probably only a problem for a detail-oriented dance minority in the audience but still something to note).

-Nonetheless, the sets, costumes and lighting by Tony award-winning designers Lez Brotherston and Paule Constable bring the show to life.
+Nonetheless, the sets, costumes and lighting by Tony award-winning designers Lez Brotherston and Paule Constable bring Matthew Bourne’s Sleeping Beauty to life.
 From the imposing Corinthian columns and luxurious curtains dressing the royal palace to the gloomy lighting and cunning use of a moving pavement, these artists have created a production that oozes style.

 The fluid staging used for travelling across periods of time within the set is afforded to the production by travelators.
 This stage technique mimics a Fred Astaire number in the 1946 MGM film Ziegfield Follies and means that the fairies need not bourrée en pointe to create the impression of gliding – they can instead strike a pose while being whisked along a moving platform.